 A little background info on colors

 Personally, I am a “blue” person.
 Anyone who knows me, knows my dislike for orange.
 However, if I want to make a more intense blue impact, I must add a touch of orange.
+That is especially true arts, but it most definitely applies in home decorating too.
 Monet, one of my favorite artists of all times, wrote back in 1888 that “color makes its impact from contrasts rather than from its inherent qualities, the primary colors seem more brilliant when they are in contrast with their complimentary colors.”

 So, I accomplished that by hanging the Flourishing Plum Tree by Vincent van Gogh (see image below).
 Needless to say, that the painting really stood out against the green walls.
 The effect was awesome, but that came as no surprise to me since green is the complimentary and opposite color of red and the right contrast certifies a great aesthetic result.
 It was that contrast between red and green that created that WOW factor!
 Simple, yet very effective.
 And it works every time!

 Hence, the point for you to keep is that even if you have the ultimate neutral off-white color palette running throughout your home, you could add in some home decor (think art imagery, vases, throws or rugs e.t.c.) that will create juxtapositions with any design elements you choose to accentuate.
 This will create a highly sophisticated interior where the resulting depth and definition will totally upgrade your decorating style.